-The Canadian dollar weakened relative to the U.S. dollar by 16.4% in 2015 and 6.8% in 2014, which did not have a material impact on earnings.
+The Canadian dollar weakened relative to the U.S. dollar by 3.1% in 2016, 16.4% in 2015 and 6.8% in 2014, which did not have a material impact on earnings.
 In the short-term, a weaker Canadian dollar expands export margins in the Company's primary pork processing and hog production operations.

 Conversely, a weaker Canadian dollar increases the cost of raw materials and ingredients in the domestic prepared meats business.
-The prepared meats business is able to react to changes in input costs through pricing, cost reduction or investment in value-added products.
 Over the longer term, a weaker Canadian dollar increases the relative competitiveness of the domestic Canadian packaged goods operation, as imports of competing products from the United States become less competitive.
-Similarly, the Company also has a greater ability to export into the U.S. market.
+Similarly, the Company also has a greater ability to export and expand into the U.S. market.

-During 2015, the Japanese yen increased in value relative to the Canadian dollar by 1.0% versus 2014 when the Japanese yen declined in value relative to the Canadian dollar by 1.0%.
+During 2016, the Japanese yen increased in value relative to the Canadian dollar by 13.3% whereas it increased in value relative to the Canadian dollar by 1.0% in 2015 and declined relative to the Canadian dollar by 1.0% in 2014.
 Neither had a material impact on earnings.
 In general, an increase in the Japanese yen strengthens export margins to Japan in the Company's fresh pork business while a decline in the Japanese yen compresses export margins to Japan in the Company's primary pork processing business.
 The Company ultimately seeks to manage pricing to offset the impact of currency fluctuations.
-During 2013, the Japanese yen declined in value relative to the Canadian dollar, driven by monetary policy changes implemented by the central Bank of Japan.
-Price increases to offset the impact of currency fluctuation were difficult in 2013 as the Japanese marketplace became more competitive due to lower global exports to other major international markets, in particular Russia and China.